 “UNKNOWN INNOCENCE is a riveting tale that transcends genres.
 It’s a mystery and a thriller, with a love story woven through its fabric.”

 He described the novel accurately, and in a way I would not have considered if asked to describe what it was about.
-Read “An Introduction to UNKNOWN INNOCENCE” on this blogspot (June 21, 2015), or by going to my author’s page at Smashwords.com (https://www.smashwords.com/profile/view/WayneMrDowdy), or preferable, by buying the 85,000-word book for $14.95 from your favorite online or offline bookstore, or by ordering it from the publisher:
+Read “An Introduction to UNKNOWN INNOCENCE” on this blogspot (June 21, 2015), or by going to my author’s page at Smashwords.com (https://www.smashwords.com/profile/view/WayneMrDowdy), or preferable, by buying the 85,000-word book for $12.95 from your favorite online or offline bookstore.

 Wayne T. Dowdy writes straight from the pen.
-Follow his blogs on straightfromthepen.wordpress.com.
-Purchase his books, essays, and short stories from StraightFromthePen.com.
-Click on the link of your favorite book and it goes to secure sites on Smashwords.com for eBooks, or CreateSpace.com for paperbacks.
-Industry discounts available for multiple book purchases over $200.00.
+Follow his blogs on straightfromthepen.com.
+Purchase his books, essays, and short stories from your favorite booksellers, or send him an email: email@example.com.